 Please tell me what types of Bitcoin CFDs are available for trading on Exness.

-At Exness, you can trade Bitcoin (BTC) against eight different assets, including the US dollar, Japanese yen, Australian dollar, Chinese yuan, Thai baht, South African rand, gold (XAU), and silver (XAG).
-You can trade Bitcoin not only against FX currency pairs but also against precious metals.
+At Exness, you can trade Bitcoin (BTC) in pairs with eight different assets, including the US dollar, Japanese yen, Australian dollar, Chinese yuan, Thai baht, South African rand, gold (XAU), and silver (XAG).
+In addition to FX currency pairs, you can also trade Bitcoin in pairs with precious metals.

 Read more